Fast collisional electron heating and relaxation in thin foils driven by a circularly polarized ultraintense short-pulse laser: Conclusions

-This work has been based on 1-D simulations, which means that higher-dimensional effects not captured here, e.g.\ filamentation and transverse heat transport, would also affect the electron heating in reality.
-One such type of filamentation is the Weibel filamentation, mediated by momentum anisotropy, but collisions can decrease or even suppress the Weibel growth rate~\citep{Wallace-etal_PoF1987}.
-Simulations in two or three dimensions would therefore be a valuable continuation of the present work, even though numerical constraints would unfortunately prevent us from achieving the same physical accuracy.

 \acknowledgements The authors are grateful for fruitful discussions with L. Hesslow and T. F\"{u}l\"{o}p, as well as to M. Grech and F. P\'{e}rez for support with \Smilei{}.
-This work was supported by the Knut and Alice Wallenberg Foundation, the European Research Council (ERC-2014-CoG grant 647121) and the Swedish Research Council (grant no. 2016-05012) The simulations were performed on resources provided by the Swedish National Infrastructure for Computing (SNIC) at Chalmers Centre for Computational Science and Engineering (C$^3$SE) and High Performance Computing Center North (HPC$^2$N).
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement no. 647121, the Swedish Research Council (grant no. 2016-05012), and the Knut och Alice Wallenberg Foundation.
+The simulations were performed on resources provided by the Swedish National Infrastructure for Computing (SNIC) at Chalmers Centre for Computational Science and Engineering (C$^3$SE) and High Performance Computing Center North (HPC$^2$N).